Graduate Application Instructions

 A graduate applicant must hold a bachelor's degree (or have a bachelor's degree conferred before the start of the intended first term at USC) from a regionally accredited institution in order to be considered for admission.
 Applicants who studied overseas should review USC's country-specific requirements for more information about degree equivalency.

 Please carefully review and follow the application instructions for graduate admission on the Office of Graduate Admission's website.

-- November 15th: Animation + Digital Arts MFA, Cinematic Arts (Media Arts, Games & Health) MA, Film & Television Production MFA, Interactive Media MFA, Peter Stark Producing MFA, Writing for Screen & Television MFA
+- November 15th: Animation + Digital Arts MFA, Cinematic Arts (Media Arts, Games & Health) MA, Film & Television Production MFA, Expanded Animation MFA, Interactive Media MFA, Game Design and Development MS, Peter Stark Producing MFA, Writing for Screen & Television MFA

 - December 1st: Cinema & Media Studies MA and PhD and Media Arts + Practice PhD